amusecode/amuse/doc/tutorial/particle_sets.rst

     >>> r_inner_fini = innersphere.position
     >>> r_outer_fini = outersphere.position

-Checking the changes by looking at the positions (all changed after the evolve), we will see that only the innersphere paricles are updated:
+Checking the changes by looking at the positions (all changed after the evolve), we will see that only the innersphere particles are updated:

 .. code-block:: python